 IoT investments increases:

 The introduction of IoT to the telecom industry triggered improved collaborations with several other industries.
 Though it initially enabled multi-device data exchange which is still evolving in its own way, IoT today has gone far beyond shared data ownership.

 The number of IoT devices have already crossed 25 billion last year and may reach 30 by 2020.
-Both, data centers and network are responsible to meet the demands of the IoT endpoint behavior for hosting and processing the information.
+Both, data centers and networks are responsible to meet the demands of the IoT endpoint behavior for hosting and processing the information.